Gtonizuka/UMG-LedgerBoard/README.md

 ## Run the server

 From the `server` directory run `npm install` to install dependencies.
-Therefore run `node server.js`.
+Then you can simply run `node server.js`.
 This will spin a server on port 4000.

 ## Run the React app